COLONEL CRAIG C. PETERS

 Air Medal with oak leaf cluster

-Air Force Outstanding Unit Award with four oak leaf clusters and valor device
+AF Outstanding Unit Award with six oak leaf clusters

-Combat Readiness Medal with silver and bronze oak leaf clusters
+Combat Readiness Medal with 10 oak leaf clusters

 Global War on Terrorism Expeditionary Medal